Mortichar/semi-modify-game-speed/notes.md

 ## v0.4.1

 * ~~AutoFarm by Visua!~~
-* Toggle equip swap for AutoReplant if AutoFarm isn't coming out yet
+* Toggle equip swap for AutoFarm?
-    * Much like AS AutoEquip, img of farm skillcape, AR AutoEquip
-* Fix warnings that may be present in time-remaining.js from exposed inner/outer HTML assigns
+* ~~Fix warnings that may be present in time-remaining.js from exposed inner/outer HTML assigns~~

 ## TODO overflow